-In order to receive reimbursement for expenses incurred while traveling on University business, it is necessary to complete a Travel and Business Expense Report and submit the report to Payment Processing (CL 3000) within 10 days of the conclusion of your journey.
+In order to receive reimbursement for expenses incurred while traveling on University business, it is necessary to complete a Travel and Business Expense Report and submit the report within 10 days of the conclusion of your journey.
 Original receipts are required for all expenses except per diem meals.
 Contact Panther Express for submittal instructions.

 Airfares submitted for reimbursement must be supported by an original ticket receipt.
-In addition, a memo addressed to Payment Processing must be attached to the expense report briefly stating why the airfare is to be reimbursed, e.g., “travel changes while in route,” “Internet fare was less expensive,” etc. Report reimbursable airfares in the “Air, Rail, Commercial” column on your expense report.
 The reimbursement of airfares can take place only after the journey is complete.

 Car rental costs, including fuel and parking, will be reimbursed based on actual costs supported by original receipts.
-Optional car rental insurance costs are not reimbursable.
-Report car rental reimbursements in the “Taxi, Limo, Car Rental” column on your expense report.
+Car rental insurance costs are not reimbursable.

 Meal Per Diem